Ichiriki Chaya: The forty-seven rōnin

-The Ichiriki plays a part in the events of the Akō vendetta, an 18th century historical event described by some scholars as a Japanese "national legend".
-A group of samurai became masterless (rōnin) following the ritual suicide of their daimyō, who was sentenced to death for the crime of drawing a sword and injuring a man in the Imperial Palace.
-Kira Yoshinaka had made a series of verbal insults towards the samurai's master, inciting his attack, but was left unpunished; as a result of this, the masterless samurai plotted to assassinate Yoshinaka for over two years.
+Ichiriki plays a part in the events of the revenge of the forty-seven rōnin, also known as the Akō vendetta, a well known 18th century historical event that has been described as a Japanese "national legend".
+A group of samurai became masterless (rōnin) following the ritual suicide of their feudal lord (daimyō), who was sentenced to death for drawing a sword and injuring a man in the Imperial Palace.
+The man, Kira Yoshinaka, was attacked by the samurais' lord after he insulted him, but was not punished.
+Following this, the masterless samurai plotted to Yoshinaka's assassination for over two years.

 The samurai, led by Oishi Kuranosuke, realized they would be monitored for signs they were planning to enact revenge.
-Thus, in an effort to dissuade the suspecting parties and Imperial spies, they sent Kuranosuke to Kyoto, who spent many nights at the Ichiriki earning a reputation as a gambler and a drunkard.
-As Kuranosuke gave the appearance of becoming more and more relaxed and unprepared, Kira became less active in his suspicions and eventually relaxed his security.
+Thus, in an effort to dissuade the suspecting parties and imperial spies, they sent Kuranosuke to Kyoto, who spent many nights at the Ichiriki deliberately earning a reputation as a gambler and a drunkard.
+As Kuranosuke gave the appearance of becoming more and more relaxed and unprepared, Yoshinaka became less active in his suspicions and eventually relaxed his security.
 Because the Ichiriki provided the cover to mount an attack, the samurai were eventually successful in killing Yoshinaka, but were then forced to commit suicide themselves.

-This story has been retold numerous times, a genre known as Chūshingura, which has served to increase the fame of the Ichiriki.
+This story has been retold numerous times, spawning its own genre known as Chūshingura.
+These retellings have increased the fame of Ichiriki.

 The fall of the shōgun

-As modernisation spread through Japan during the final years of the Edo period, unrest also spread within the country, with the age of the shōgun coming to an end; a number of murders of foreigners had led to tension rising between Japan and the Western powers, and this international pressure led many to question the legitimacy of the shōgun's rule.
+As modernisation spread through Japan during the final years of the Edo period, unrest grew within the country, with the age of the shōgun coming to an end.
+A number of murders of foreigners had led to tension rising between Japan and the Western powers, and this international pressure led many to question the legitimacy of the shōgun's rule.

-Much of the plotting to overthrow the shogunate took place in secretive talks at the Ichiriki, disguised as innocent evenings with friends.
+Much of the plotting to overthrow the shogunate took place in secretive talks at Ichiriki, disguised as innocent evenings with friends.
 The plans came to fruition in 1868 when the last shōgun agreed to dissolve the shogunate at Nijō Castle.

 Access

-Access to the Ichiriki is the height of exclusivity; fierce ties to the teahouse must first be established before one can become a patron.
-Relationships to the teahouse can often be traced back generations, with only these patrons and their guests allowed in.
+Access to Ichiriki is highly restricted.
+One must have close ties to the teahouse before being allowed to become a patron.
+Patrons can often trace their relationship to the teahouse back generations, with only these patrons and their guests allowed in.

-For a brief period of only a few nights in 2006, the Ichiriki, along with five other teahouses in Gion – one from each of the five Kyoto geisha districts – offered general access to a small number of tourists who were unaccompanied by patrons, as part of a tourism promotion program at the request of the Kyoto City Tourist Association.
+For a brief period of only a few nights in 2006, Ichiriki, along with five other teahouses in Gion – one from each of the five Kyoto geisha districts – offered general access to a small number of tourists who were unaccompanied by patrons, as part of a tourism promotion program at the request of the Kyoto City Tourist Association.